Desireless (album)

 Desireless is the debut album by Swedish singer Eagle-Eye Cherry, released on 7 October 1997.

 The album went platinum in the United States and sold over four million copies worldwide.
 The singles "Save Tonight" and "Falling in Love Again" were a major part of the album's success.
-The title track, “Desireless” is a cover of a song by Cherry's father Don Cherry from his album Relativity Suite.
+The title track, “Desireless” is a cover of a song by Cherry's late father Don Cherry from his album Relativity Suite.